 Figuring out your baby’s sleep schedule can be tough – very tough! – but you know what can be just as challenging?
 Figuring out your baby’s feeding schedule!
 While it’s true that a small percentage of families will struggle with sleep while not having any issues with feeding, we’ve found that sleep and feeding are so closely connected that families usually have trouble with both.
-(That’s just one of the reasons we created our sister site, Your Baby’s Start To Solid Food.)
+(That’s just one of the reasons we created special content for starting your baby on solid food.)

 Sleep and feeding problems usually become cyclical.
 Here’s an example: an over-tired 3 month old may start to routinely take short, incomplete feedings, simply because he can’t stay awake long enough to get a full feed.
 Then, he may wake too early from a nap, or wake too often at night, because he’s hungry (he didn’t get that full feeding in earlier, after all), so he needs to eat again – only he can’t take a full feeding, because he’s so tired, so he falls asleep after just fa few minutes of eating, but then he wakes too early from his next nap, too, because he’s hungry…..

 So, along with sleep schedule help, our consultants often offer feeding schedule help, too, in cases where feeding schedules may be problematic.
 You just can’t separate out feeding and sleep – they’re so connected!

 That’s why we’re talking about feeding schedules today on the blog.
 Specifically, we’re looking at different kinds of feeding schedules, to help you determine which is best for you.
 When it comes to baby feeding schedules, is it best to go with a more rigid schedule?
 A more flexible schedule?
 Or should you throw out the schedule altogether and feed on demand?